Diversity And Strategic Development

 Diversity Advisory Council (DAC)

-In 2015, the Diversity Advisory Council was created to gain outside perspectives and assist the Tollway in building upon its established foundation of inclusion.
+The DAC was created to gain outside perspectives and assist the Tollway in building upon its established foundation of inclusion.
 The Council is composed of representatives from nearly 30 advocacy agencies, each with a long history of assisting small, diverse and veteran-owned businesses, as well as individuals seeking workforce assistance and training.
 The Council includes three subcommittees that allow members to focus on specific areas of interest or expertise:

 - Policy Subcommittee – reviews Tollway policies to recommend improvements or develop new policies that address disparities and eliminate barriers to participation